LaRon A. Scott, Ed.D.

 - Scott, L.A., Thoma, C.A., Puglia, L., Temple, P.E.
 (2017).
 Implementing a UDL Framework: A study of current personnel preparation practices.
 Intellectual and Developmental Disabilities, 55(1), 25-36. *special issue (acceptance rate=; impact factor 1.630; 5yr impact 2.051)

 - Dawson, H., & Scott, L. (2013).
 Teaching students with disabilities efficacy scale: Development and validation.
 Inclusion, 1 (3), 181-196.

-An associate professor with the School of Education, Dr. LaRon Scott teaches graduate courses (both online and face-to-face) in teaching methods, collaboration and universal design for learning.
+An associate professor with the School of Education, Dr. LaRon Scott teaches graduate courses (both online and face-to-face) in teaching methods, critical issues in special education, collaboration and universal design for learning.
 He brings experience of effective online teaching strategies to the school, having completed the Preparing to Teach Online course through the Center for Teaching Excellence at VCU in 2012.

-Scott has authored books and manuscripts on improving personnel preparation, personnel preparation programs, universal design for learning and universal design for transition planning for students with disabilities.
+Scott has authored books and manuscripts on improving underrepresented racially diverse teacher educators, personnel preparation programs, universal design for learning and universal design for transition planning for students with disabilities.
 He has also served as a committee member of the elections board for the Council for Exceptional Children.